 North Valmy.
 In October 2000, we signed an asset purchase agreement as the successful bidder in Sierra Pacific Resources' auction of its 50% interest in the 522 MW coal-fired North Valmy Generating Station located in Valmy, Nevada and a 100% interest in 25 MW of peaking units near the Valmy Station.
 Idaho Power, the other 50% owner of the North Valmy Station, has a 180-day right of first refusal to purchase Sierra Pacific Resources' 50% interest that expires in May 2001.
 The agreement includes a transition power purchase contract for Sierra Pacific Power to purchase energy and ancillary services through March 1, 2003.
 The purchase price for the assets is \$273.3 million, excluding the value of the transition power purchase contract, and is subject to purchase price adjustments.
-In addition, the California legislature recently enacted legislation prohibiting any public utility from selling any generation asset until 2006.
+In addition, the California legislature recently enacted legislation prohibiting any public utility subject to regulation by the California Public Utilities Commission from selling any generation asset until 2006.
 This law applies to Sierra Pacific Resources because approximately 10% of its ratepayers are located in California.
 We are working to have legislation introduced to exempt the North Valmy Station and the peaking units from the application of this law.

 Reid Gardner and Clark.
 In November 2000, we and Dynegy Inc. executed asset purchase agreements to acquire 1,330 MW of power generation facilities from Sierra Pacific Resources.
 The acquisition will expand our and Dynegy's co-owned generation facilities in the western United States.
 With Dynegy, we will acquire the 740 MW gas-fired Clark Station and 445 MW of the 605 MW coal-fired Reid Gardner Station, which are both near Las Vegas, Nevada.
 The purchase price is \$634 million, subject to purchase price adjustments.
-The agreements include a transition power purchase contract providing for

-Nevada Power Company, Sierra Pacific Resources' subsidiary, to purchase energy and ancillary services until March 1, 2003.
-We expect to close the acquisition during the second quarter of 2001.
-In addition, we and Dynegy are negotiating to acquire an additional 145 MW of the Reid Gardner Station.
-The Reid Gardner and Clark Stations are not subject to the California legislation described in the immediately preceding paragraph.
+The agreements include a transition power purchase contract providing for Nevada Power Company, Sierra Pacific Resources' subsidiary, to purchase energy and ancillary services until March 1, 2003.
+We are working to close the acquisition during the second quarter of 2001.
+In addition, the Public Utilities Commission of Nevada has commenced a proceeding that could reverse its original requirement that these plants be sold.
+Finally, we and Dynegy are negotiating to acquire an additional 145 MW of the Reid Gardner Station.
+Although the Reid Gardner and Clark Stations are not subject to the California legislation described in the immediately preceding paragraph, legislation has been recently introduced in the Nevada legislature that, if passed as introduced, would prohibit the sale of the Reid Gardner and Clark stations.